cs4s/ddo/index.md

 ## Who We Are
 We are Dr Elena Prieto and Mr Daniel Hickmott, from the School of Education at the University of Newcastle.
-We have been running professional development workshops, titled Computer Science 4 Schools, since 2013.
-These workshops are focused on the teaching of
+We have been running
+2 day professional development workshops for teachers since 2013.
+These workshops include:

-Computational Thinking.
+- An introduction to Computational Thinking
+- Hands-on activities with Coding, Robots and AppInventor
+- Examples of the applications of Computer Science in research and industry
+- Presentations from educators that have integrated Computer Science activities into their classrooms

+There is more information about these workshops available [here](http://newcastle.edu.au/cs4s).

 ## Future Professional Development Opportunities
 We are running a CS4S workshop for Primary School teachers in November.
 Registration for this workshop has not opened yet.
-However, if you would like to be notified when registration opens, or would like to know about other professional development oppurtunities in this area, please fill in this form.
+However, if you would like to be notified when registration opens, or would like to know about other professional development oppurtunities in this area, please [fill in and submit this form](https://goo.gl/jEclWr).